tzador/talk2type/README.md

 # Talk2Type

 A macOS menu bar app that converts speech to text using OpenAI Whisper.
-Hold backspace for 1+ second to record, release to transcribe and auto-type into any application.
+Turn Caps Lock ON to start recording, OFF to stop, transcribe and auto-type into any application.

 ## Installation